-For the animal feed study started with the composition of a list of approximately 30 products widely used in the tropics as ingredients for animal feed(poultry, ruminants such as cattle and sheep and fish).
-The goals was to find out which ingredients were currently used and in ample or short supply, which ones are available but currently not used and thus could offer an alternative, and for which products production could be stimulated to solve shortages.
+The animal feed study started with the composition of a list of approximately 30 products widely used in the tropics as ingredients for animal feed(poultry, ruminants such as cattle and sheep and fish).
+The goals were to find out which ingredients were currently used and in ample or short supply, which ones are available but currently not used and thus could offer an alternative, and for which products production could be stimulated to solve shortages.

-The first step in the field work was visits to 20 animal feed manufacturers, from artisanal to semi-industrial and large industrial mills.
+The first step in the fieldwork was visiting 20 animal feed manufacturers, from artisanal to semi-industrial and large industrial mills.
 A list of producers was obtained via the customer database of the only manufacturer of bags for agricultural products in the country.
-During the interviews the production process was studied, sales and sourcing issues were discussed and the formulations discussed.
+During the interviews the production process was studied, sales and sourcing issues were discussed and the formulations were discussed.

 The second step was a visit to a selection of intensive cattle and sheep farmers and fish farms to assess the feeds they were using, their perception of the quality of these feeds as well as other issues.
 We also assessed their profitability and the percentage of the cost price currently spend on feed.